sunjc826/advanced-data-structures/balanced_search_trees/height_balanced_trees.md

 **Discussion** When proving the effectiveness of balanced search trees, it is a heuristic to provide a lower bound for the number of leaves given height.
 Precisely stated, let $n$ be the leaf count and $h$ the height.
 Let $g$ be some function such that $n\geq g(h)$. i.e given $h$, we have a lower bound for $n$.
 This is equivalent to $h\leq g^{-1}(n)$ (We assume an inverse of some sort exists.)
 Then this means that given $n$, we have an upper bound for $h$.
 And if this upper bound is good, this suggests that the balanced search tree is effective.

+**Pg.
+58**
+> rotations can occur during an insert only on at most one level

+By symmetry, it suffices to examine Cases 2.1 and 2.2.
+(The ones where the left branch is higher than the right branch by 2.)
+In Case 2.2, we can see that after the rebalancing (left rotation, then right rotation), the parent's height will be the same as before the insertion.
+Hence, the rebalancing algorithm stops here.
+In Case 2.1, whether the parent height is one more than before insertion depends on the $\texttt{parent.left.right.height}$.
+We claim that this value cannot be equal to $\texttt{parent.left.left.height}$.
+To prove this, we need to make another claim:

+**Claim** Suppose there was an insertion operation and we are rebalancing.
+After a rebalancing operation at a node, if its children's heights are the same, then the node's own height would not have increased relative to before the insertion operation. <br>
+**Proof idea** This requires another case analysis and the idea that after an insertion operation and rebalancing, a node's height can either +0 (remain the same) or +1 as compared to before the insertion (proven by induction on the chain of rebalancing operations).

+Hence $\texttt{parent.left.right.height} = \texttt{parent.left.left.height} - 1$, so that after rebalancing (right rotation), parent's height remains the same as before rotation. <br/>
+This proves the claim. $\square$

 We provide derivations for some of the equations in the text.

 **Pg.
 59** We note that this page is discussing average depth in the context of a "Fibonacci tree", that is a height-balanced tree where each node of height $h$ has 1 subtree of height $h-1$ and the other $h-2$.
 As mentioned in the book, these results do not hold in general.